aws/sagemaker-tensorflow-serving-container/README.md

         --accelerator-type ml.eia1.medium \
         --versions 1.12.0

 ## Pre/Post-Processing

+SageMaker TensorFlow Serving Container supports Content-Types 'application/json', 'text/csv', and 'application/jsonlines', defaulting to 'application/json' if not specified, and Accept types 'application/json' and 'application/jsonlines' if not specified.
+The container will convert data in these formats to [TensorFlow Serving REST API](https://www.tensorflow.org/tfx/serving/api_rest) requests, and will send these requests to the default serving signature of your model.

-You can add your customized Python code to process your input and output data.
+But you can also add customized Python code to process your input and output data.
 To make it work, here are some few things you need to pay attention:
 1. The customized Python code file should be named `inference.py` and it should be under `code` directory of your model archive.
 2. `inference.py` should implement either a pair of `input_handler` and `output_handler` functions or a single `handler` function.
 Note that if `handler` function is implemented, `input_handler` and `output_handler` will be ignored.